shreyshah-06/ezfinance/README.md

 - **Backend**: Node.js, Express.js
 - **Database**: PostgreSQL hosted on AWS RDS
 - **ORM**: Sequelize
+- **Docker**: Dockerized containers for frontend and backend services to simplify deployment and ensure consistency across different environments.

 ## Setup and Deployment

 To install and run EZFinance locally, follow these steps:

+### Local Setup

 1. Clone the repository: